 - 1. The student must maintain a satisfactory grade point average of 2.0 ("C") in the program. - 2.
 The student must achieve a grade point average of 2.0 ("C") in each nursing course in order to progress through the curriculum.
 Grading scales will be defined in each individual course syllabus.
 The Readmission section of this handbook states the course re-entry policy. - 3.
 All assignments must be completed by the assigned due date to receive full credit.
 Failure to complete any assignments by the end of the semester will result in an "Incomplete" for the course.
 An "Incomplete" grade will be changed to an "F" grade according to faculty decision.
 This is consistent with overall College policy. - 4.
 The student must achieve an overall grade point average of 2.0 ("C") in the required curriculum courses.
 In order to progress through the curriculum, all students must receive at least a ("C") grade in all support courses. - 5.
 No extra credit points will be offered in any nursing theory course. - 6.
 Each nursing theory course stands independent of other nursing theory courses. - 7.
 Community service will be required in each nursing course as outlined in each individual course syllabus.
 Community service is defined as non-compensated service to others. - 8.
 The Nursing faculty may schedule conferences with individual students to keep them apprised of their progress.
 Students are encouraged to confer with the appropriate instructor regarding concerns they may have related to their progress in the program. - 9.
-Attendance Specific attendance policies are outlined in individual course syllabi. - 10.
+Attendance Specific attendance policies are outlined in individual course syllabi.
+Students are required to provide documentation from a health care provider confirming illness/conditions that result in absences exceeding the minimal face-to-face clinical hours identified in the course syllabus.
+Clinical make-up days will only be offered to students with confirmation of actual illness, injury, or exposure to illness that requires quarantine.
+A limited number of make-up days are offered during a semester as stated in the course specific information. - 10.
 Only students currently enrolled in the course will be present in the classroom, conferences, and clinical activities.
 Children under 18 years of age are not permitted to attend class, conferences, or clinical. - 11.
 Students will utilize technology to submit assignments electronically by email and designated web-based sites.
 Students using their own computers and electronic devices are required to maintain current programs and web browsers as listed in the technology requirements in the individual course syllabi.